GDColon/MC2GD/guide.md

 3. Find a cool spot in the world and type `/function scripts:find`.
 The datapack will scan all the way up to **1000 blocks south** of your current position.
 The X position will remain constant.

-4. Close Minecraft and run `MC2GD.bat`
+4. Once a message saying "done" appears, close Minecraft and run `MC2GD.bat`

 5. Open Geometry Dash.
 If everything goes correctly, your Minecraft world should appear as your first created level!